Guide to Bilt Rewards Mastercard

 Bilt Mastercard’s reward structure has been updated to make earning points easier and more straightforward.
 Here’s how the new 0-1-2-3 points earning structure breaks down:

-- 1X points on rent payments with no fees (on up to $50,000 in rent payments every year) and non-bonus purchases
+- 1X points on rent payments (up to a maximum 50,000 points per year) and non-bonus purchases

 - 2X points on travel

 In order to earn these rewards, you need to make a minimum of five transactions per statement period (or you’ll earn a flat 250 points, as a result, when paying rent).
 Plus, there’s an option to boost your earnings with the Bilt Mastercard by attaining certain member statuses.

 Member status is based on total points earned over the calendar year, which can be earned from any source such as rent transactions, non-rent transactions, bonus points and more.
 As you reach high-status tiers, you can be eligible for additional benefits — like earning interest on your rewards points and bonus points on new leases and renewals — along with access to a dedicated concierge to help with the process of buying a home.

 |Points required (annually)||–||25,000||50,000||100,000+|